metatrevor/django-nano/README.txt

 Nano tools
 ==========

-This is a set of nano-size tools and apps for Django 1.0 and later.
+This is a set of nano-size tools and apps for Django 1.3 and later.

 Currently included:

 activation
-    A place to store activation-codes for for instance authentication
+    A place to store activation-codes for e.g. authentication

 badge
     User-badges worth certain points ala.
 StackOverflow